alberttheprince/aslmenu/README.md

 If you'd like to contribute, please use a popular, available ASL reference such as [https://www.lifeprint.com/](https://www.lifeprint.com/) when creating a new animation.
 Include your reference so that we can validate contributions.

-# This is a work in progress; it is not ready for use

 # **Features:**
 - Accurate ASL Letters (A-Z)
 - Accurate ASL numbers (0-9)